Diplomatic missions

 General information

-Visitors are recommended to pay special attention to their security.
+Travellers are advised to pay particular attention to their personal safety.
 Avoid travelling at night.
-Carry a copy of your ID document and only a small amount of cash on you.
-Avoid travelling in the interior of the country.
-The criminality rate is high, with kidnaps and thefts in cities and tourist centres.
-Somali pirates might be seen in Malagasy territorial waters.
+Carrying a copy of your ID and a small amount of cash is recommended.
+Avoid travelling in the southeastern interior.

 Travel papers and visas